 e.
 Directory signs.
-Directory signs may be constructed for every one thousand (1,000) feet of frontage or at every entrance.
+Directory signs may be constructed for every one thousand (1,000) feet of frontage or at every entrance and have space for at least three tenants.
+These tenants must be geographically and corporately separated.
 Directory signs shall not exceed sixteen (16) feet in height and ten (10) feet in width.
+Permanent operating businesses (including institutions and governments) that have frontage on SR200 may co-locate signage of businesses that do not front on SR200 on a Directory sign provided that those businesses that do not have frontage on SR200 are located within the SR 200 Overlay (1,000 feet from SR200).
+Such signs must be permanent directory signs and have space for at least three tenants.
 Directory signs may be double-sided.
 Directory signs for community shopping centers shall not exceed twenty-four (24) feet in height and sixteen (16) feet in width.
 Directory signs may be internally or externally illuminated.
 Directory signs may be stone or metal for external framing.
 Directory signs may be metal, stone, wood or plastic.
 See Exhibit "5".
 For properties within the Commercial Highway Tourist (CHT) zoning district lying 300 feet west of the western ramps of I-95 and 3,000 feet east of the centerline of I-95, directory signs providing space for at least three tenants may have a maximum height of 35 feet.

 f.
 Entrance signs.
-Signs that state "Entrance" or "Exit" may be allowed at each project entrance.
-These signs shall not exceed eight (8) square feet.
-Entrance signs shall be metal framed and internally illuminated.
+Signs that state "Entrance" or "Exit" or that state wayfinding information such as "Service Center" may be allowed at each project entrance and internally where needed.
+These signs shall not exceed eight (8) square feet and taller than 3 feet in height.
+Such signs may include logos but such logos may not be more than 36 square inches in size.
+Entrance signs shall may be metal framed and internally illuminated.
 See Exhibit "6".